Henderson woman ID’d as pedestrian killed on Boulder Highway

 The Clark County coroner’s office has identified a woman killed by a car Sunday on Boulder Highway as a 71-year-old Henderson woman.

+The Clark County coroner’s office identified the 71-year-old Henderson woman who died after being struck by a car Sunday on Boulder Highway.

-Ida Baker was struck and killed by a white Subaru just after 3 p.m. near South Boulder Highway and Equestrian Drive in Henderson, according to the coroner’s office.
-Baker was taken to Sunrise Hospital and Medical Center where she died within an hour.
+Ida Baker was struck by a white Subaru just after 3 p.m. near Boulder Highway and Equestrian Drive in Henderson, according to the coroner’s office.
+She was taken to Sunrise Hospital and Medical Center, where she died within an hour.

 Contact Sabrina Schnur at sschnur@reviewjournal.com or 702-383-0278.
 Follow @sabrina_schnur on Twitter.